 Well, honestly speaking, it’s really hard to say which one is better as they stand for two different styles and it’s just like you are trying two different kinds of food.

 Koki Niwa Carbon is more offensive and Koki Niwa is more stable and controllable.
 So my suggestion is that if you prefer flash hits with great speed then you could choose the carbon one.
-But if you are fond of stable strokes and play less aggressively, then the pure wood one is absolutely a better choice.
+But if you are fond of stable strokes and play less aggressively, the pure wood one is a better choice.

 There is not much difference in terms of spin.
 However, the deformability of Koki Niwa Carbon is slightly inferior to that of Koki Niwa Wood.
 In other words, the wood one is capable of “biting” the ball much better.
-Koki Niwa Wood performs much better in high loop drives and it generates a huge amount of spins easily.
+Koki Niwa Wood performs much better in high loop drives, and it generates a huge amount of spins easily.

 The loops are quite stable and constant.
-On the contrary, Koki Niwa Carbon is more suitable for loops with lower arc and more forward.
+On the contrary, Koki Niwa Carbon is more suitable for loops with lower arcs and more forward.
 If you have excellent basic skills, the carbon one will be more suitable for violent play, especially in the middle and back court.

-But the disadvantage is that the powerful strokes sometimes are not easy to control and you have to adjust the angle with proper wrist motion.
+But the disadvantage is that the powerful strokes sometimes are not easy to control, and you have to adjust the angle with proper wrist motion.
 Otherwise, the ball will fall into the net easily.

 In some short games, Koki Niwa wood has more solid control over the ball, and the control itself is more directional.
 The ball can be placed precisely when doing drop-shots or pushes with pure wood.
 The overall feedback of Niwa Wood is really much better than that of Niwa Carbon so it’s no wonder that Koki Niwa often uses it for side cutting in the games.